Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language: Experiments

 \subsection{Study Efficacy of CLIS}

-\textbf{Generation Results.} We first study the efficacy of our processed CLIS by evaluating its performance from a conventional generative perspective and its alignment with human judgment.
-As shown in Table~\ref{tab:gen}, our CLIS enhances generation outcomes, evidenced by a decrease in FID scores based on both GLIGEN~\cite{li2023gligen} and InstanceDiffusion~\cite{wang2024instancediffusion}.
-This highlights its efficacy and generalizability.
-In Figure~\ref{fig:con}, we present images generated from the same scene graph.
-Notably, the quality of the images improves as the CLIS increases, confirming its consistency with human judgment.
+\textbf{Generation Results.} We first evaluate the efficacy of CLIS from a conventional generative perspective.
+Table~\ref{tab:gen} shows that CLIS enhances generation quality, as evidenced by a decrease in FID scores and increases in both CLIP and YOLO scores when applied to both GLIGEN~\cite{li2023gligen} and InstanceDiffusion~\cite{wang2024instancediffusion}, demonstrating its effectiveness and generalizability.
+We also present visualization results in Fig.~\ref{fig:vis-comp}, comparing samples generated with and without CLIS, using the same input object combinations and synthetic descriptions.
+CLIS enhances layout quality in both action-based and complex multi-object scenarios.
+Furthermore, it ensures better visual quality and alignment between images and textual descriptions.
+We additionally evaluate its consistency with human preference in Appx.~\ref{appx:consistency}.

-\textbf{Correlation with Performance Gains on Downstream Tasks.} We further evaluate the efficacy of our proposed CLIS by analyzing the correlation between the scores it assigns and the performance gains in downstream tasks.
-We evaluate our image filter on visual perception tasks, specifically long-tailed instance segmentation and open-vocabulary object detection, as shown in Table~\ref{tab:cor-img}.
-We sample the same number of generated images (10K) across different score ranges assigned by our image filter in CLIS.
-Our findings indicate that a relatively higher score assigned by the image filter correlates with greater performance gain in visual perception tasks, thereby demonstrating the effectiveness of CLIS in enhancing visual perception tasks.
+\textbf{Correlation with Performance Gains on Downstream Tasks.} We first compare CLIS with other widely used selection metrics.
+ACP generates 30K raw training samples for long-tailed instance segmentation.
+We then apply three different selection methods (random, CLIP, and CLIS) to pick the top 50\% of synthetic data to train Mask R-CNN.
+Fig.~\ref{fig:teaser}(e) shows that CLIS achieves the highest score on LVIS, demonstrating its superior correlation compared to other metrics.

-We additionally evaluate the layout filter from CLIS for cross-modality perception and reasoning tasks of MLLMs on MME and GQA benchmarks.
-Initially, we generate an instruction fine-tuning dataset as described in Sec.~\ref{sec:depl}.
-We then filter the synthetic training samples using different layout score thresholds.
-The quantity of instruction fine-tuning data varies, as a higher score threshold results in fewer training samples.
-Nonetheless, as shown in Table~\ref{tab:cor-lay}, adding synthetic training samples enhances performance compared to baseline, and a higher score threshold yields better results on both MME and GQA benchmarks.
-This validates the effectiveness of our layout filter in improving performance on cross-modality perception and reasoning tasks.
+We further analyze the separate correlation of CLIS-I on visual perception task performance and CLIS-L on multi-modal perception and reasoning tasks.
+We sample an equal number of synthetic samples across different CLIS-I and CLIS-L ranges to train baseline models, using 10K samples for CLIS-I and 1.3K for CLIS-L. Fig.~\ref{fig:cor} shows that higher CLIS-I correlates with improved performance in both long-tailed and open-vocabulary settings.
+Similarly, a positive correlation is observed between CLIS-L and performance on the MME and GQA benchmarks.
+These results validate the effectiveness of using CLIS in data filter across various downstream tasks.